trjw/libmarks/README.md

 installation location.

 # Using the library
-The library uses python files in order to specify test cases.
+The library uses Python files in order to specify test cases.
-These python files should contain at least the following to function correctly
+These files should contain at least the following to function
+correctly:

 ```
 !#/usr/bin/env python3